 Blackfoot Waterfowl Protection Area

-Encompassing over 1500 acres surrounding Browns Lake, the Blackfoot Wildlife Protection area is a refuge for several species of birds and wetland flora.
+Encompassing over 1500 acres surrounding Browns Lake, the Blackfoot Waterfowl Protection Area is a refuge for several species of birds and wetland flora.
 The northeast corner of the lake is far shallower than the rest and exists as a marsh most of the year.

 During the breeding season, visitors are asked to refrain from using this portion of the lake, but it is a consistently fantastic place to spot a bald eagle the rest of the year.
 Even in the off-season, it’s a good idea to bring bear spray for your visit.